What is the work environment like for antitrust attorneys?

 Other Questions about Antitrust Attorney

-- What are the main responsibilities of an antitrust attorney?
+- What are the biggest challenges faced by antitrust attorneys?